OniDaito/pypam/README.md

 Documentation is available at [https://onidaito.github.io/pypam](https://onidaito.github.io/pypam)

 ## Tests
-In order to run the various tests you will need the test data files, which are held in a separate repository - [https://gitlab.st-andrews.ac.uk/biology/smru/bjb8/pypam_testdata](https://gitlab.st-andrews.ac.uk/biology/smru/bjb8/pypam_testdata).
-These are a few megabytes in size.
+In order to run the various tests you will need the test data files, which are held in a separate repository - [https://github.com/OniDaito/pypam_testdata](https://github.com/OniDaito/pypam_testdata).

-You will need to install the git lfs extension for large data files first.
-Follow the instructions at [https://git-lfs.com/](https://git-lfs.com/).

-To download these into an existing pypam directory, use git as follows:

-    git submodule update --init --recursive

 With the submodule updated, run the following from the pypam directory: